Fox-ML-infrastructure/FoxML_Core/DUAL_LICENSE.md

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

-**Commercial licenses typically start in the low five figures annually.** All commercial licensing begins with a paid pilot.
+**Commercial licensing is per team/desk and starts in the six figures annually.
+Paid pilot required for organizational evaluation.** Fees are specified in Ordering Documents.
+See `COMMERCIAL.md` for pricing and packages.
 See `LEGAL/SUBSCRIPTIONS.md` for details.

+**FoxML Core is source-available: free for personal use.
+Organizational use requires a paid license (including evaluation).
+This keeps the project sustainable and enables continued development.**

 ---